A Primal-dual Learning Algorithm for Personalized Dynamic Pricing with an Inventory Constraint: Introduction

 \subsection{Contributions and Insights}

-This paper contributes to the literature in two regards.
-Theoretically, if we regard the types of consumers as different products, then the problem is a special class of the network revenue management problems: there are $M$ products with one resource constraint, and the firm charges continuous prices.
-To the best of our knowledge, no algorithms are shown to have achieved the optimal rate of regret under the general assumptions.\footnote{The algorithm in \citet{chen2018self} achieves the same regret assuming the objective function is infinitely smooth with uniformly bounded derivatives.
-However, the assumption may turn out to be too restrictive.
+This paper makes two contributions to the literature.
+By regarding the demand from the $M$ consumer types as demands for $M$ different products, then our problem is a special case of a network dynamic pricing problem with $M$ products and a single resource constraint.
+To the best of our knowledge, no algorithm has achieved the optimal rate of regret under the general assumptions.\footnote{The algorithm in \citet{chen2018self} achieves the same regret assuming the objective function is infinitely smooth with uniformly bounded derivatives.
+However, such assumption are often too restrictive.
 For example, the $k$th derivative of $d(p)=\exp(-ap)$ is not uniformly bounded for $a>1$ as $k\to\infty$.} See Section~\ref{sec:literature} and Section~\ref{sec:contribution-discussion} for more details.

 From the perspective of algorithmic design, we demonstrate the feasibility of integrating the primal-dual formulation and learning.
 The dual variable is not a typical target to learn in the learning literature, because unlike the primal variables, it cannot be experimented directly.
 In our algorithm, we empirically estimate the Lagrangian function and sequentially form interval estimators for the \emph{dual optimal} solution.
 This approach may provide novel algorithmic architectures for other learning problems with resource constraints.\footnote{In other learning algorithms involving primal-dual explorations such as \citet{badanidiyuru2013bandits}, the dual optimal solution is not learned explicitly.
 So the design of their algorithm is fundamentally different from ours.}